Business tutorials and tips.

 Within the Activity Stream, you can chat internally, assign tasks, design and distribute a company poll, and make announcements to your entire team.
 Clicking on Workgroups lets you create private or public spaces to collaborate on work, assign tasks, share a calendar, and develop knowledge bases.
 Invite employees or external contacts to each group.

-You could spend weeks learning all the available features.
-To make good use of your time, pick a few goals (e.g., get my team communicating only using Bitrix24), focus on these, become proficient, and move on to a new set of goals.
+You could spend weeks learning all the available features, so to make good use of your time, pick a few goals (e.g., get my team communicating only using Bitrix24), focus on these, become proficient, and move on to a new set of goals.

-Bitrix24 Price: Free for unlimited users; paid plans from $14.40/month for 2 users
+Bitrix24 Price: Free for unlimited users and unlimited contacts; paid plans from $34/month for 5 users

 Best free CRM software for scaling your business